mahboijoe224/Windows-lite-2004/README.md

-# Windows-lite-2004
+# Windows-Debloat-2004
-A modified version of the Windows 1903 debloat script
+*adapted from ChrisTitusTech's Windows-Lite-1903 Script* A Script to Debloat windows 10 2004